vxco/VANTAGE/README.md

 3. [Error Codes](#error-codes)

 ## Outline
-This user manual will help you setup, utilize and identify the software ACSS (Automated Cell Sorting System)
+This user manual will help you set up, utilize and identify the software ACSS (Automated Cell Sorting System)

 ## Setup

-### Step By Step Setup Procedure
+### Step-By-Step Setup Procedure
 This setup procedure will ensure the setting of all variables adjusted correctly to your needs.